cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 The payload of an RFC9162_SHA256 inclusion proof signature is the previous Merkle tree hash as defined in {{-certificate-transparency-v2}}.
 The payload MUST be detached.
 Detaching the payload forces verifiers to recompute the root from the inclusion proof signature, this protects against implementation errors where the signature is verified but the merkle root does not match the inclusion proof.
-The CBOR Extended Diagnostic Notation (EDN) for a Receipt containing an inclusion proof for RFC9162_SHA256 is:
+The EDN for a Receipt containing an inclusion proof for RFC9162_SHA256 is:

 ~~~~ cbor-diag
 18(                                 / COSE Sign 1                   /